 The Experience Building Phase (EBP) is a 5-year timeline after entry into force to produce a package of evidence-based proposed amendments to the BWMC.
 The EBP is intended to gather information on Port State control ballast water sampling and testing compliance with the D2 standard, as well as treatment systems.

 The BWMC was adopted by IMO in 2004 and entered into force on September 8th 2017.
 As of that date, all new ships must comply with D-2 and all existing ships will have to do a retrofit to comply with the D-2 standard depending on the date of their last IOPP survey.

 With a few exceptions this mean all ships in international trade will have to comply with the BWMC regulation at least by the end of 2024.

 What does it mean for the shipping industry?

 As of September 8 th 2017 all ships must have a Ballast Water Management Plan, a Ballast Water Record Book and an International Ballast Water Management Certificate.
 Most ships will have to install a treatment system on board by 2024.

 Installing a ballast water treatment system is no small task for shipowners, with significant implications for costs, installation, training, and operation.

 Ships will be subject to port State control in any port.
 This inspection may include verifying the ballast water certificates and sampling-analysis of the ship’s ballast water.

 The full IMO’s top FAQ’s has been made available to the general public.

 LuminUltra has been working on a rapid, on-board ballast water testing solution for many years and is working to help the marine industry navigate this new testing requirement.
-Our ballast water brochure provides more information about how LuminUltra’s ballast water test kit can help ship owners meet these new regulatory requirements.
+Contact us for more information about how LuminUltra’s ballast water test kit can help ship owners meet these new regulatory requirements.